ohmptl/socrative-bot/README.md

 * `STUDENT_NAME`: Your name as per instructor guidelines.
 * `GEMINI_API_KEY`: The Gemini API Key to run the AI.
 * `POLLING_INTERVAL`: The polling rate of the bot (default is 5).
+* `LOG_FILE`: The complete filepath to where you want your log to be saved

 Do this by creating a `.env` file in the root of the project as follows: